Laws of rugby union: Tries and conversions

 When a try is awarded by the referee, the team scoring the try has the right to attempt a conversion.
 A conversion is a kick at goal that passes between the two posts and above the crossbar.
 The ball has to be either place kicked or drop kicked, and if successful will earn the team two points.
 The conversion attempt is taken from a spot perpendicular to where the try was scored and must be completed within one minute from the time the player has indicated his intention to kick.
 The opposition must stand behind their goal line.
-When the kicker moves forward with the intention of kicking the ball they may run at the kicker in an attempt to charge the ball down or put the kicker off.
+When the kicker moves in any direction they may run at the kicker in an attempt to charge the ball down or put the kicker off.
 They cannot shout while doing this, but if the ball falls over after the kicker has started his approach they can continue with the charge.

 Penalty and drop goals

 Successful shots at goal after a penalty or a drop kick score three points.
 Like conversions, penalty shots at goal must occur within one minute from the time the player has indicated his intention to kick, but they can only use a place kick.
 The opposition have to retire back 10 m (or to their goal line if it is closer) and stand still with their arms at their sides until after the ball is kicked.
 If the player does not indicate an intention to take a kick at goal and then scores a goal from a drop kick, the goal stands.
 However, if a drop goal is attempted from a free kick it will not count unless the ball has been first touched by an opposition player, been made dead or a tackle has been completed.
 The same laws apply if the team opts for a scrum in place of the free kick.
 In all other situations a drop kick can be attempted at any time during general play.

 After the try has been scored and conversion attempted, or after the goal has been scored via the penalty kick or drop goal, the scoring team will surrender the ball to the other team to restart play via a kick restart.